hicommonwealth/edgeware-cli/README.md

+This repo has been deprecated for the time being.

 # edgeware-cli

 The edgeware CLI easily allows you to interact with a local or remote Edgeware node or any general substrate node.
 The api requires you to create a `.env` file with your keypair information, which will be described below.